crawl/crawl/crawl-ref/docs/crawl_manual.rst

 menu.
 A list of frequently asked questions about gameplay and design can be accessed by pressing '?Q' in the game.

-While Crawl is strictly a single player game, you can interact with others over a server.
+While Dungeon Crawl is strictly a single player game, you can interact with others over a server.
 Connecting to a server opens several interesting options.

 You can: